Updated: Apr 12

 Stay at about a mile for at least two weeks and over that distance practice your breathing and foot placement as well as running at varying speeds (We will get to that later).
 This is you laying down solid foundations of great technique which will then enable you to run at absolutely any distance you choose, in 'comfort'.

-Remember, at this stage...
+Remember, at this initial stage...
 Speed and distance are vanity, good technique is sanity Maintaining and building By now you've started to build a solid running foundation... even though you may feel the distance isn't too great, your technique will be vastly improved, and this is far more important.
 You will now be physically able to increase your distance, set realistic benchmarks and increase the running time knowing that you have trained your body to accept it, so now we have to look at maintaining and building performance.

 So, set a benchmark...
 1. Choose a location that is flat and always accessible 2.
 Choose a weather neutral day if possible 3.
 Measure the distance (Using permanent landmarks is best - keep this the same) 4.
 Make sure you're comfortable, fueled and hydrated properly 5.
 Don't panic... this is your first proper timed effort.
 Once you know how long it takes to run your fixed distance at your best effort then you have a benchmark and all future assessments are based on this run in order to measure your progress.
 You can now start the process of running further and faster.
 Try to stay in control of your progress as a sudden jump will compromise your achievements.
 Half a mile per week is the maximum increase for a beginner, this gives your body time to recover, learn and build while reducing the chance of injury to a negligible quantity.